|Elliott Sound Products||Distortion & Feedback|

 Once you have grasped the logic of how feedback actually works (as opposed to the way some people think it works), you are a long way towards understanding that many of the evils attributed to feedback are due to a lack of understanding, and have nothing to do with feedback itself.
 It has been claimed that applying feedback can actually increase the levels of higher order harmonics [ 1 ], however, this claim does not stand up to scrutiny (at least for any practical application).
 It is reasonable to expect that measurement errors or flawed assumptions are almost certainly the cause of this 'problem', but some parts of the industry will never let the truth get in the way of a good story.
 While it is true that in some (rather specific) cases application of feedback (or degeneration) can cause an increase of higher order harmonics [ 5 ], this is not (or should not be) the way the semiconductor (or valve) devices are generally used, so relevance is very limited.

 Application of negative feedback (i.e. from output back to input, as opposed to degeneration) on single stage amplifiers with (often very) limited open loop gain and relatively high distortion will reduce the amplitude of low-order harmonics.
-With the small amount of feedback available, such circuits may indeed increase the levels of higher order harmonics.
+With the small amount of feedback available and often with limited open-loop bandwidth, such circuits may indeed increase the levels of higher order harmonics.
+Sometimes they may not do anything of the sort.

-For this article, it is expected (at least for the most part) that the circuit we start with has reasonably good linearity, and in particular has sufficient open loop gain for the feedback to be effective.
+For this article, it is expected (at least for the most part) that the circuit we start with has reasonably good linearity, and in particular has sufficient open loop gain at all frequencies of interest and at all signal levels for the feedback to be effective.
 Adding small amounts of feedback applied to already poor circuits is simply not sensible, and is not generally the way feedback is intended to be used.
 On occasion, feedback might be added just to reduce output impedance, and while this does work with low gain circuits, it's still comparatively ineffective.
 Just like distortion reduction, sufficient gain must be available to ensure that the circuit's parameters are determined by the feedback components rather than the amplifying devices.

 When low gain circuits are used, applying feedback does not reduce the gain or output impedance by the expected amount.
 Gain is not a simple ratio defined by a pair of resistors, but becomes a complex interaction between the amplifying device and the feedback ratio.